Reading your meter

-It may seem fairly self-explanatory, but there’s a little bit more to reading your electric and gas meters than simply looking at them and taking a mental note of the numbers.
+It may seem fairly self-explanatory, but there’s a little bit more to reading your meter – both electric and gas – than simply looking at it and taking a mental note of the numbers.
 Even if you do find it simple, it’s always worth making sure you are doing it right.

 Firstly, there’s not just one type of meter.
 The first step would be to determine what kind of meter you have.
 Here’s a list of the different kinds of electric and gas meters:

 A digital electricity meter shows your current meter reading on a digital display.

 - Read your meter display from left to right.